 As far as any network connection, this provides the best of both worlds.
 Still, it is kind of like leaving your door unlocked.

-Strict NAT Types disallow all data from traveling through your local network.
-It is the safest type of NAT setting, as it will prevent most attacks against your computer.
+Strict NAT types disallow all data from traveling through your local network.
+It is the safest type of NAT setting, as it prevents most attacks against your computer.

 Why would you want to change NAT types?

 Changing NAT types enables you to have control over your network experience.
 An open NAT results in a faster internet connection with fewer speed bumps.
 However, the lack of security is concerning.

 If you are a gamer, you probably know about the benefits of moderate or open NATs more than anyone.
 Lower lag and easier connectivity are a must in any multiplayer endeavor (any that isn’t PBEM, obviously).

 Faster internet connection through less stringent NATs also helps server hosts.
 Port forwarding is a must for gaming and so you need a less strict NAT.

 However, security-conscious gamers need to consider an alternative: getting a VPN.